nhatcher/nhatcher.github.io/content/post/hugo-and-github.md

 So, if you want to do it the free way, with not bloated software, owning your content, learning tools with transferable knowledge and are comfortable in the command line continue reading!

-NOTE: even if you answer yes to all those questions, Hugo is not the only player in town.
+Even if you answer yes to all those questions, Hugo is not the only player in town.
 There are lots of others.
 Maybe the most famous one is [Jekyll](https://jekyllrb.com/).
 It is not worse or better than Hugo, it's just another one.

+You do not need to use Github, you can as well in a very similar fashion use [Gitlab](https://about.gitlab.com/).
+A yet different place would be [Netlify](https://www.netlify.com/).

+To finalize, we will be using _automated deployments_ that, in our case, came with the name of _GitHub actions_.
+This means that we will setup things in a way that you can make a change in your blog and the blog will update automatically.
+But you don't need to do that.
+You can just as well build the site on your machine and then push the built bundle.

 Requirements
 ------------